COVID-19 CLOSURE Q&A

 Teachers will be available during normal school hours on workdays, as identified in the updated school calendar.
 Non-workdays, as identified in the updated academic calendar, have been swapped for make-up days added to the end of the calendar.

-We will be providing optional and supplemental support for students.
+As communicated on March 25th, we will continue to provide new content and learning opportunities that enhance previously taught skills through April 24th.
+We will be providing these optional and supplemental support for students using Google Classrooms.
 These supports will help students do the following things:

 - Review material they may have already covered but not yet mastered